 However, using TF*IDF could mark a return to the primacy of phrases and keywords as an important marker—just in a very different way.

-Instead, keyword density strategies were an early attempt to game out how Google was really using TF*IDF for its indexing and recall.
+Instead, that SEO strategy was an early attempt to game out how Google was really using TF*IDF for its indexing and recall.

-People were trying to keyword stuff, so then algos and filters came out to combat it (hi, panda).
+People were keyword stuffing their articles, so then algos and filters came out to combat it (hi, panda).